RaulPPelaez/UAMMD/README.md

 	3. Add the new sources in the Makefile.
 	4. Initialize them as needed in Driver/SimulationConfig.cpp as in the examples.

-All the project is compiled with nvcc and relocatable device code, so you can put GPU code anywhere.
-Although it is advised to keep "__device__" functions as inline and always in the same compilation unit as the kernel that uses them.
+It is advised to keep "__device__" functions as inline and always in the same compilation unit as the kernel that uses them.

 -------------------------------
 In globals/globals.h are the definitions of some variables that will be available throughout the entire project.
 These are mainly parameters.
 It also contains the position, force and an optional velocity arrays.